Martin Sulzmann

 We describe the behavior of roman letters by providing (overloaded)

-implementations of methods val
+implementations of methods val, conv and

 type I struct{}